b-harvest/rescue-fatfinger/Distribution.md

 ## Definition

-Calculating all rewards receive from each tx_fee to all delegators of each validator.
+Calculating all rewards received from each tx_fee to all delegators of each validator.

 ## Calculation formula